HETFADIA/CompetitveProgrammingHelper/README.md

 Sieve Prime Factorization(spf): SPF is used in the prime factorization of integers in a large interval.

+Prufer Sequence is used to generate random tree.

 The Program automatically detects whether SPF and Sieve can fasten the code.
 If they can save time using them then Sieve or SPF are used respectively.